-Teaching Commons > Event Calendar > Fall Forum on Teaching & Learning > Perseverance (2014)
+Teaching Commons > Events > Fall Forum on Teaching & Learning > Perseverance (2014)

 The theme of 2014’s Fall Forum on Teaching and Learning—"Can You Teach Perseverance?"—spoke to DePaul’s stated commitment to the education of first generation college students.
 Recognizing that first generation students and students from low income families are less likely to graduate college than their peers, researchers and educators are exploring how mindset, mentorship, a sense of belonging, grit, and community-building can help these particular students persevere and succeed in college.